I have a Master's Degree in Physics with Medical Physics

 I was always very interested in solving problems.
 From a young age, I would disassemble and re-assemble any devices I could get my hands on, to learn how they worked.
 Electronics, furniture, whatever was around.

 In my early years of secondary school, I didn't have academic interests.
 It wasn't until I eventually paid some attention to Physics and Maths that I started to find such interests.
-I credit this to the fantastic teachers I had - it was their enthusiasm and incredible teachings that set me on the academic path.
+I credit this to my mother, and to the fantastic teachers I had - it was their enthusiasm and incredible teachings that set me on the academic path.
 Without their help, I feel as though I never would have been able to progress in the way that I did.

 Maths and Physics often go hand-in-hand, and so I grew quite fond of both subjects, but preferred the practical side of them, which made me more interested in Physics and Mathematical Mechanics.